su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 |           0|           7|    1.732970|   -3.321408|   -3.551232|   -0.778728|
 ```

 This is the typical output that you will see.
 There was no initial deformation imposed and for this reason you can see that the mesh deformation system was solved by the initial guess.
-FSI iteration is the inner iteration index, and it will keep inccreasing untile the inner convergence if found.
+FSI iteration is the inner iteration index, and it will keep increasing until the inner convergence is found.
 Then, this index will be set to zero and the time iteration will be increased.

 Please do not confuse Inner_Iter with FSI iteration.
 The former is the iteration, in the fluid zone only, using the pseudo time; the latter is the iteration index between fluid and structure.

-After all the computations are completed (i.e. for all the Mach numbers), in each case folder yuo will see a file called StructHistoryModal.dat.
+After all the computations are completed (i.e. for all the Mach numbers), in each case folder you will see a file called StructHistoryModal.dat.
 The first rows of this file, for Mach number 0.1, are reported below.

 ```
 Time	Time Iteration  FSI Iteration       q1          qdot1   qddot1  q2      qdot2  qddot2